akkartik/mu/mu.md

 You can exit a function at any time with the `return` instruction.
 Give it the right number of arguments, and it'll assign them respectively to the function's outputs before jumping back to the caller.

-The function `main` is special; it is where the program starts running.
-It must always return a single int in register `ebx` (as the exit status of the process).
-It can also optionally accept an array of strings as input (from the shell command-line).
-To be precise, `main` must have one of the following two signatures:

-- `fn main -> _/ebx: int`
-- `fn main args: (addr array (addr array byte)) -> _/ebx: int`

-(The name of the inout is flexible.)

 Mu encloses multi-word types in parentheses, and types can get quite expressive.
 For example, you read `main`'s inout type as "an address to an array of